-Overall, the results in Table 3 show that there is not a statistically meaningful difference between the performance of ENIR and the base classifiers in terms of AUC.
+Overall, the results in Table II show that there is not a statistically meaningful difference between the performance of ENIR and the base classifiers in terms of AUC.
 The results support at a 95% confidence level that ENIR improves the performance of LR and NB in terms of ACC.
-Furthermore, the results in Table 3 show that by post-processing the output of LR, SVM, and NB using ENIR, we can obtain dramatic improvements in terms of calibration measured by RMSE, ECE, and MCE.
-For instance, the results indicate that at a 95% confidence level, ENIR improved the average performance of NB in terms of MCE anywhere from 30.5 to 55.2%, which could be practically significant in many decision-making and data mining applications.
+Furthermore, the results in Table II show that by post-processing the output of LR, SVM, and NB using ENIR, we can obtain dramatic improvements in terms of calibration measured by RMSE, ECE, and MCE.
+For instance, the results indicate that at a 95% confidence level, ENIR improved the average performance of NB in terms of MCE anywhere from 30.5% to 55.2%, which could be practically significant in many decision-making and data mining applications.

 In the second set of experiments on real data, we were interested to evaluate the performance of ENIR compared with other calibration methods.
-To evaluate the performance of models, we used the recommended statistical test procedure by Janez Demsar [8].
-More specifically, we used the nonparametric testing method based on the $F_F$ test statistic [18], which is an improved version of Freidman nonparametric hypothesis testing method [11], followed by Holm's step-down procedure [17] to evaluate the performance of ENIR in comparison with other methods, across the 40 baseline datasets.
+To evaluate the performance of models, we used the recommended statistical test procedure by Janez Demsar [7].
+More specifically, we used the non-parametric testing method based on the F_F test statistic [15], which is an improved version of Freidman non-parametric hypothesis testing method [9], followed by Holm's step-down procedure [14] to evaluate the performance of ENIR in comparison with other methods, across the 40 baseline datasets.

-Tables 4, 5, and 6 show the results of the performance of ENIR in comparison with IsoRegC and BBQ.
+Tables [IV,V,VI] show the results of the performance of ENIR in comparison with IsoRegC and BBQ.
 In these tables, we show the average rank of each method across the baseline datasets, where boldface indicates the best performing method.
-In these tables, the marker \/⊛ indicates whether ENIR is statistically superior/inferior to the compared method using the improved Friedman test followed by Holm's step-down procedure at a 0.05 significance level.
-For instance, Table 5 shows the performance of the calibration models when we use SVM as the base classifier; the results show that ENIR achieves the best performance in terms of RMSE by having an average rank of 1.675 across the 40 baseline datasets.
+In these tables, the marker / indicates whether ENIR is statistically superior/inferior to the compared method using the improved Friedman test followed by Holm's step-down procedure at a 0.05 significance level.
+For instance, Table V shows the performance of the calibration models when we use SVM as the base classifier; the results show that ENIR achieves the best performance in terms of RMSE by having an average rank of 1.675 across the 40 baseline datasets.
 The result indicates that in terms of RMSE, ENIR is statistically superior to BBQ; however, it is not performing statistically differently than IsoRegC.

-Table 4 shows the results of comparison when we use LR as the base classifier.
+Table IV shows the results of comparison when we use LR as the base classifier.
 As shown, the performance of ENIR is always superior to BBQ and IsoRegC except for MCE in which BBQ is superior to ENIR; however, this difference is not statistically significant.
 The results show that in terms of discrimination based on AUC, there is not a statistically significant difference between the performance of ENIR compared with BBQ and IsoRegC.
 However, ENIR performs statistically better than BBQ in terms of ACC.
-In terms of calibration mea-
+In terms of calibration measures, ENIR is statistically superior to both IsoRegC and BBQ in terms of RMSE.
+In terms of MCE, ENIR is statistically superior to IsoRegC.